 Sophia Harris covers business and consumer news.
-She welcomes story ideas.
 Contact: firstname.lastname@example.org

 Latest from Sophia Harris

 2-year-olds are getting kicked off planes for refusing to wear a mask.
 Is that fair?

 Some parents are fuming over rules requiring toddlers to wear masks on airplanes — after they were turfed from flights, thanks to their non-compliant two-year-olds.

 COVID-19 medical coverage now available even though Canadians advised to avoid international travel

 Several insurance providers and airlines are lining up to offer travellers COVID-19 medical coverage, despite Canada's advisory to avoid non-essential travel abroad.